Lighting

 Heating your hognose snake enclosure

-- PRO TIP: If your heat bulb is installed inside of the enclosure rather than behind a screen lid, install a mesh guard to create a barrier between your snake and the super-hot heat bulb.
-Hognose snakes may be fossorial, but they still like to climb!
+If your heat bulb is inside of the enclosure: It should come with a pre-installed ceramic socket, but it may not come with a bulb cage.
+A bulb cage creates a barrier between your snake and the super-hot heat bulb.
+Hognose snakes may be primarily fossorial, but they still climb on occasion!

 What wattage of heat bulb will you need?